Name Change for Non-Citizens

 What about my name in my home country?

 With passports issued by over 150 countries, we are not able to even provide general information on what implications may arise as a result of your passport being under a different name from your name in Australia.
 You should speak with your embassy to understand more.
 There may be a situation where you need to change names in 2 countries.
-If you are unsure of which country to lodge your name change in, read our advice here.

 Booking international flights under a new name

 A strong warning: be careful when booking international travel!
 You should only book flights under the name that currently appears in your passport.
 If you are planning on changing your passport before you fly we still recommend you book the flights under your current name as there may be a time delay or complication in processing your application.
-You can have airline tickets reissued in your new name if you provide a statutory declaration and evidence of your prior name and current name (your old and new passport).
+You can have airline tickets reissued in your new name if you provide a statutory declaration and evidence of your prior name and current name (your old and new passports).
 However, airlines will not let you change the name on your ticket to any name that has not appeared on a previous or current passport.

 Contact Details and links